BenHolmes/BenHolmes/README.md

 ### Hello there!
 These are my current projects 👋

-Here are some ideas to get you started->
+Here are some ideas to get you started-->

 - 🔭 I’m currently working as a SDE Intern at Doosan Gridtech
 - 🌱 I’m currently learning React / Typescript